-- Action 4.3.1.
-Ensure that key areas known to support substantial Aesculapian snake populations are protected from any threats of further habitat loss by appropriate national designations and where possible, incorporated into the Natura 2000 and Emerald Network series. - Action 4.3.2.
-Specifically, ensure that the habitats of all isolated range-edge populations of Aesculapian snake in Germany, Poland, the Czech Republic, Sardinia, Turkey, northeast Georgia and south Russia receive full Government protection. - Action 4.3.3.
+Action 4.1.2.
+Ensure that key areas known to support substantial Aesculapian snake populations are protected from any threats of further habitat loss by appropriate national designations.

+Action 4.1.3.
 If any major new Aesculapian snake populations are discovered through future distribution surveys, ensure that these are brought to the attention of the relevant governments and conservation bodies and that they receive appropriate protection at the earliest opportunity.

-4.4.
+4.2.
 Habitat Management

 The overall range occupied by the Aesculapian snake in Europe appears to have contracted over the last 5,000 years as a result of natural climate change, a process that is obviously beyond control.
 More recent losses, however, are undoubtedly attributable to human activities, particularly habitat destruction, the development of roads and changes in land management.
-These are more readily addressed and a series of simple measures, implemented at key Aesculapian snake locations, will ensure that suitable habitats are enhanced for this species.
-This is particularly important for the isolated populations to the north of the main range (Germany, Poland and the Czech Republic) as these depend on a favourable local climate and are more vulnerable to land use changes.
+These are more readily addressed and a series of simple measures, implemented at key Aesculapian snake locations, will ensure that suitable habitats are enhanced for this species (it should be noted that the term "key" locations, as used here, refers to specific areas important to Aesculapian snakes, such as egg-laying sites or hibernacula).
+Such measures, including the creation of artificial egg-laying sites, are particularly important for the isolated populations to the north of the main range (Germany, Poland and the Czech Republic) as these depend on a favourable local climate and are also more vulnerable to land use changes.

+Action 4.2.1.
+For isolated Aesculapian snake populations, habitat management should ensure connectivity between all areas of habitat is maintained to avoid fragmentation and that sufficient habitat is available in surrounding areas to allow for population expansion and dispersal.
+Consider "green bridges" or underpasses where roads form major barriers to the movement of these snakes (and other wildlife).

+Action 4.2.2.
+For isolated Aesculapian snake populations north of the main range (in Germany, Poland and the Czech Republic), habitat management should also include the creation of artificial egg-laying sites (e.g. suitable heaps of manure and rotting vegetation)

-- Action 4.4.1.
-Prepare general management guidelines for key Aesculapian snake habitats, incorporating these into existing site management plans where applicable. - Action 4.4.2.
+Action 4.2.3.
+Prepare general management guidelines for all key Aesculapian snake habitats in Europe, incorporating these into existing site management plans where applicable.

+Action 4.2.4.
 Implement appropriate rotational coppicing regimes to natural woodland areas supporting important Aesculapian snake populations.
 These should aim to provide a patchwork of open sunny areas interspersed with woodland of varied height and age structure.
-In commercial conifer plantations, maintain habitat corridors for Aesculapian snake movements, particularly, along south facing edges. - Action 4.4.4.
-For isolated Aesculapian snake populations, ensure that connectivity between all areas of habitat is maintained to avoid any fragmentation and that sufficient habitat is available in surrounding areas to allow for population expansion and dispersal.
-Consider underpasses or "green bridges" where roads form major barriers to the movement of these snakes (and other wildlife). - Action 4.4.5.
+In commercial conifer plantations, maintain habitat corridors for Aesculapian snake movements, particularly, along south facing edges.

+Action 4.2.5.
 Preserve old deciduous trees and also provide artificial egg-laying sites (manure heaps or piles of wood chippings) to enhance the breeding success of this species in isolated populations.
 These should be sited with care, ensuring that female snakes do not need to cross roads to reach them.

-4.5.
+4.3.
 Species Protection